OCD is a rising concern

 Exposure therapy offers your loved one a guided path to emotional wellness—an important step in the journey of recovery from daily anxiety and fear.

-Caregivers are encouraged to support and even work alongside their loved ones in treatment.
+Parents and caregivers are encouraged to support and even work alongside their loved ones in treatment.
 If your loved one is receiving exposure therapy for OCD, you may be asked to change how you interact with them.

 The therapist will discuss the therapeutic principles of exposure therapy with you to help you understand what is going on in treatment and how you can support your loved one.

-ERP for children and teens
+ERP for children and teens with OCD

 At ERC Pathlight, we've seen kids and teens have great success with ERP for OCD.
+Treatment teams work carefully on exposures for this age group, supporting them through real or imaginal experiences.

 Working with their therapist, young patients learn the techniques they need to help them accept the distress rather than engaging in avoidant or self-destructive behaviors they would typically use to avoid the distress.